JAMES EAGLEMAN | MARCH 2018

 If you roll your clothes, use compression techniques, and pack light you will get a lot of milage out of the Liplaut.

 But for maximalists they are going to feel that this bag is too small.
-You can fit more belongings in your carry on with a different design for sure.
+You can fit more belongings in your cabin luggage with a different design for sure.

 It's not one for people who travel week in week out.
 The durability isn't there in the wheels and the handles for long term heavy use.
 So road warriors and frequent travelers should look elsewhere.